mfsimon/petclinic-phase3/README.md

 #### Objectives
 ###### Primary Objectives
-* Implement an H2 database by completing the instructions below in the `Database Conversion` section.
+* Implement an H2 database by completing the instructions below in the `What You Need To Complete` section.

 ###### Bonus Objectives
 * Implement an inner builder pattern for each of your model classes by completing bonus activity 1.
-* Implement a MySQL datasource by completing bonus activity 2.
+* Convert to a MySQL datasource by completing bonus activity 2.
 * Implement integration tests for each of your controllers by completing bonus activity 3.

 #### What You Are Given